 The Illinois Survival Act will allow the estate to bring a claim to recover compensation for damages of the deceased.
 If the victim survived for two days or two months, the estate could pursue a survival action.
 Any compensation recovered under this claim would then be distributed to the estate heirs.

-Damages from Wrongful Death Cases
+Damages from Wrongful Death Cases in Illinois

 Under a wrongful death claim, surviving family members could be entitled to compensation for: